-Grown for leaves, seed and the underground bulb, this herb has feathery leaves that are often called for in Italian cuisine.
+Grown for leaves, seed and the ground-level bulb, this herb has feathery leaves that are often called for in Italian cuisine.
 Florence Fennel (Foeniculum vulgare) has an anise flavor.
 The bulb can be sauteed, grilled or eaten raw; the leaves can be added to salad or other dishes; and seeds can be ground as a spice.
 Often used in Indian, Pakistani, Afghani, Iranian and Middle Eastern cuisine.
 Grows 2-3 feet tall.

 Each packet contains approximately 200 seeds.